TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_gptp_lwip.md

     - gPTP End-Point time_receiver mode (i.e. slave mode)
     - gPTP Bridge mode

-In this example, We use two Rx and two Tx DMA channel, one Rx and one Tx channel specific to gPTP traffic and one Rx and one Tx channel specific to non-gPTP traffic, this is handled by LwIP stack.
+In this example, two Rx and two Tx DMA channels are used, one Rx and one Tx channel specific to gPTP traffic and one Rx and one Tx channel specific to non-gPTP traffic, this is handled by LwIP stack.

   \imageStyle{gPTPwithLwIP.png,width:20%}
   \image html gPTPwithLwIP.png